Keep our news free from ads and paywalls by making a donation to support our work!

 — Notes from Poland 🇵🇱 (@notesfrompoland) November 9, 2023

-Last week, Radio Kraków – a public broadcaster in Poland’s second-largest city – launched a channel run almost entirely by artificial intelligence, including AI presenters, after ending cooperation with staff that had previously run it.
+Last week, Radio Kraków – a public broadcaster in Poland’s second-largest city – launched a channel run almost entirely by artificial intelligence, including AI presenters, after ending cooperation with the staff that had previously run it.

 The idea was met with a backlash, and the project was ended after less than a week on the air, despite initially being scheduled to last for three months.
 Radio Kraków still claimed that the project had been a “success”, saying that it had always been intended as a way to spark debate about the role of AI in the media.